aarda55/Stock-prediction-AI-29.01.2023/README.md

 -addition of more stocks in the dataset

--adition of continual learning for continued track of the marcket
+-adition of continual learning for continued track of the market

 -commercial use